 One of the key advantages of having a laser-focused following is that your content is seen by only those followers who truly like and trust your brand.
 This way you wouldn’t be crafting content that is uninteresting or boring.
 But rather something that is highly relevant.

 Myth #4: Social Media Branding Is “Set and Forget”

 This is far from the truth because your social media activity directly affects how people view your brand.
-You have to be active on social media to showcase your brand’s professional side.
+If you want to be known as an influencer in your industry, you have to be active on social media to showcase your brand’s professional side.
 You want people to see you as a brand that cares by being responsive in every possible way.

 You’ll have customers and prospects posting on your social media accounts from time and time.
 This is your opportunity to show them that they matter by responding to their comments.
 It doesn’t take much effort to interact with your social media fans, but it can make a positive impact on their lives.
 The indirect effect of being active on social media is you’ll see more business coming in.

 Every time someone leaves a comment on your social media content, they’re taking out the time to voice their concern.
-Or simply share their thought or opinion.
+Or simply share their thoughts or opinions.
 By getting back to them, you not only show them respect but also make them feel important.
+A simple reply or tweet can go a long way.
 It’s easy for people to take the wrong impression if they see you inactive.
 This may even lead to people unfollowing you or forgetting your brand.
 Which is the last thing you want.

 5 Social Media Branding Strategies that Work

 Social media has evolved over the years in terms of helping businesses grow their brand and reach out to customers.
 It is no longer just about building a social presence.
 Today, it’s also about creating a brand image strong enough to increase traffic, leads and sales.
 It’s about taking multiple approaches to build a brand that truly cares about its audience.